-The IBsquare Toolbox for Oligogenic Analysis comprises three tools that are meant to assist researchers and doctors alike in the identification of genetic diseases.
+The IBsquare Toolbox for Oligogenic Analysis comprises three tools that assist researchers and doctors in the identification of genetic diseases.
 These three tools are closely intertwined as the data contained in the DIDA database was used to train the VarCopp predictor, which in turn is part of the pipeline for ORVAL.

-DIDA: DIgenic Diseases DAtabase is a novel database that provides for the first time detailed information on genes and associated genetic variants involved in digenic diseases, the simplest form of oligogenic inheritance.
+DIDA (Digenic Diseases Database) is a database that provides detailed information on genes and associated genetic variants involved in digenic diseases, the simplest form of oligogenic inheritance.
 The original DIDA database is transferred to a new repository named OLIDA (Oligogenic Diseases Database), which offers new features and adds support for new types of variants and combinations (from digenic to oligogenic) to the database.